Spectral Image Segmentation with Global Appearance Modeling: New Criteria for Image Segmentation

 The proposition above is related to the Laplacian PDF Distance in \cite{jenssen2005laplacian}.
-It is also related to the work in \cite{tang2013grabcut} where a different graph construction is used to define global appearance models.
+It is also related to the work in \cite{tang2013grabcut} where a different graph construction was used to define global appearance models.

 The weight of a cut in $G_{\text{data}}$ will be minimized when the pixel values in the two regions have complementary support.
 Although this intuitively makes sense, the measure encourages regions to be unbalanced in size due to the term $|A||B|$ multiplying $\langle g_A, g_B \rangle$.